Today, we are going to start a new 3-part series of tutorials on shape detection and analysis.

 cnts = cv2.findContours(thresh.copy(), cv2.RETR_EXTERNAL,

 A call to cv2.findContours on Lines 20 and 21 returns the set of outlines (i.e., contours) that correspond to each of the white blobs on the image.
-Line 22 then grabs the appropriate tuple value based on whether we are using OpenCV 2.4 or OpenCV 3.
+Line 22 then grabs the appropriate tuple value based on whether we are using OpenCV 2.4, 3, or 4.
 You can read more about how the return signature of cv2.findContours changed between OpenCV versions in this post.

 We are now ready to process each of the contours: